jessecalton/girls_in_tech_dv/README.md

 * [Satoe Yokoyama](https://www.linkedin.com/in/ysbmk/)
 * [Anju Mercian](https://www.linkedin.com/in/anjumercian/)

+##### Who We Are:
-We are dedicated to helping victims of domestic abuse develop a safety plan, escape their abusers, and live fulfilling and abuse-free lives.
+> We are dedicated to helping victims of domestic abuse develop a safety plan, escape their abusers, and live fulfilling and abuse-free lives.
 We aim to put victims in touch with needed resources, by making resources easy to find, and providing helpful advice along the way.